 - Upgrade electrical load

-You are given the flexibility to choose the improvements and pay for only your share of the improvements works carried out in your flats.
+You may choose any of the improvements below and pay for only your share of the improvement works carried out in your flat.

 - Package to upgrade existing toilet(s)/ bathroom(s)